 Laser vein removal is sometimes considered harsher than RFA and can result in bruising, discolouration or scarring, leading to a more uncomfortable recovery time.
 It’s important to take this into account if you are looking for a gentler experience, as RFA will usually ensure a more consistent result and therefore easier recovery.

 Which is for me?

 While both radiofrequency ablation and laser vein removal have their benefits, evidence shows that RFA has a higher level of satisfaction from practitioners and patients alike, and offers a smoother recovery process.
 This is why the experts at the UK Vein Clinic have chosen RFA as their preferred treatment for endovenous ablation.
-If you are interested in learning more about RFA, you can read about it on our website here.
+If you are interested, read more about RFA on our website.

 Take our two-minute diagnostic test to see if you could benefit from varicose vein treatment.